NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 - कार्यात्मक (Functional)
 - பொருள் நோக்கிய (Object Oriented)

 But, at the end of the day, I'm pretty sure you could do `1 + 1` in all of them.
 Or, better yet, write a multi-user concurrent transaction handling system.
-Then, why do people make such a fuss about which language to learn and how JavaScript is "the next best thing since sliced bread"?
+Then, why are people chasing new languages (like **Rust**) and talk about, how JavaScript is "the next best thing since sliced bread"?

 But on a serious note, the real advantage of learning new languages isn't just to solve these real-world problems, but to gain a different perspective to think, a different understanding of the moving parts involved, and finally, an innate appreciation towards the problems themselves.
 "Everything you write will eventually turn to 0s and 1s"; that's true, but the way you express it will not just run on your computers, but also on the minds of the people who see it.

-In my search to find this innate appreciation for problems, I set out on a journey, an adventure: [The Adventure of Code](https://adventofcode.com/).
+I set out on a journey, an adventure: [The Adventure of Code](https://adventofcode.com/).
 But I didn't want it to be like all the general coding challenges out there.
-So, to spice things up, I planned on using different languages per problem.
-Don't worry, this isn't a write-up on how I solved the problems, and don't worry, I won't give you any spoilers about them.
-This is my perspective on how each of the languages that I used and the understanding I gained at the end of each day.
+So, to spice things up, I planned on using different languages per problem, and to top that I set a self imposed condition that I will only use the languages that I don't already know!

-_<sub>PS. <br />Dear Internet,<br /> I would appreciate it if you critique my implementations, but remember I am not claiming that I have learned all the languages, nor am I saying that all the implementations are perfect and can run so fast that they would travel back in time and alter reality.
-If that were the case, all my code would have magically become better.</sub>_
-<br /><br />
+> _Talk is cheap.
+Show me the code._ Here you go [github:advent-of-code-2023](https://github.com/NishantJoshi00/advent-of-code-2023)!

 The first thought on my mind as any programmer would have had was, "I want to code **Assembly**!", and so I did!